 First, you need to figure out who are you selling to.
 Start by segmenting your market and really spending time to do it right.
 Doing this step wrong will lead to a lot of time wasted.

-Within the target companies understand who are the right groups and people are.
+Within the target companies, understand who the right groups and people are.
 Again, getting this wrong will lead to a waste of time.
-For example, if you are selling social media tools, you are targeting either social media group or marketing group.
+For example, if you are selling social media tools, you are targeting either social media groups or marketing groups.
 If you are selling recruiting or learning software, the right people would be in HR.
-If you are selling tools for game developers, buyers might be product managers or producers or engineers on the other end.
+If you are selling tools for game developers, buyers might be product managers, producers, or engineers on the other end.

-Whatever it is you are selling determining the right companies and people to approach is key.
-Assuming you found the right people, next step is to use LinkedIn or Email or Twitter to reach them.
+Whatever it is you are selling, determining the right companies and people to approach is key.
+Assuming you find the right people, the next step is to use LinkedIn, email, or Twitter to reach them.

 2. Search LinkedIn for Contacts

 To be able to use LinkedIn for business development you will need to get a PRO account.
 It is worth the $45 per month because without it you can’t really see who in your network is connected to your targets.